morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 - 9.2 [bonus] use hash map as a function parameter

 As a number of function parameters increases, it goes confusing.
-For example, if we mis understand the order of len2 and angle, turtles go beyond the boundary.
+For example, if we misunderstand the order of len2 and angle, turtles may go beyond the boundary.

 To solve this problem, hash map is often used as a function parameter.
-Then using destructuring, those parameters are picked up from the hash map.
+The parameters in the hash map are picked up using destructuring.
+It is handy.

 ```clojure
 ;; function definition